-Is there anything that you feel your department does especially well or especially poorly?
+Is there anything you feel the Public Health major does especially well or poorly?

-What was your favorite class in your major?
+What has been your favorite class in your major?

-What was your least favorite class in your major?
+What has been your least favorite class in your major?

 What is a fun class you’ve taken outside of your major?